JoshHarrington/draycore_book/_posts/2016-01-10-section-1-chatty-rats.md

 It was dark.
 Ok, it was always dark in that fortress, but that night John was convinced that this was a new level of dark.
 He knew the noises he kept hearing were rats, and yet it still made him cringe every time he heard rustling.
 Thinking of unnatural creatures in the night lead his thoughts to something altogether darker.

 “We have to kill it.
 We’re not safe until we do.”
-John was of course speaking of the Draycore ‘person’ now bedding down not two hundred metres from where they sat.
+John was of course speaking of the Dray ‘person’ now bedding down not two hundred metres from where they sat.
 “We can’t trust it, we know how it’s people work, they slaughter their way through the galaxy taking out anything, even the faintest of threats.”
 He continued in a hushed grumble.

 “So, a lot like what you’re talking about, right now?”
 Sarah parried calmly from her crate, her voice quiet and somehow still managing to echo around the huge hall.